 - Through the UCI Interdisciplinary Center for the Scientific Study of Ethics and Morality, the program also maintains formal linkage with the Caucus of Concerned Scholars: Committee on Ethics and Morality of the International Society of Political Psychology

-Pete Ditto, Professor of Psychology & Chair, Department of Psychology and Social Behavior
+Pete Ditto, Professor of Psychology and Social Behavior

 Elizabeth Loftus, Distinguished Professor of Psychology